Lunch & Breakfast

-Every student must pre-order breakfast/lunch for the following month.
+Monthly Lunch Ordering – Every student must pre-order lunch online for the following month.

-- Parents will receive an e-mail once each month with the next month’s menu attached and a link to order through Survey Monkey.
-The ordering process must be completed by the deadline date each month, so we have an accurate count for the caterer.
+- Families will receive an email about the 15th of each month with the next month’s menu attached and a link to order.
+The ordering process must be completed by the deadline date each month, so we have an accurate count for our caterer.

 - By looking at the menu, choose which days your student would like to purchase one of the two meal options and order accordingly.
-Choices are: M (Meat – Cold Breakfast/Lunch), Veg (Vegetarian Cold Breakfast/Lunch).
+Choices are: Main and Vegetarian

 - Repeat the ordering process for any additional Beacon students.

-- Make note on your calendar or on a printed school menu so that you remember which hot meals you ordered.
+- Make note on your calendar or on a printed school menu so that you remember what dates and what meals you ordered for your student.

 Breakfast for Kindergarten students is free

-Breakfast is served every school day from 8:35-9:00 a.m.
-Students do not pre-order breakfast as we have plenty of items on hand.
-Students should come to the cafeteria immediately upon their arrival to school.
-If they come to school by car, please drop them off at 8:35 a.m. so that they have time to enjoy their breakfast.
+Breakfast is served every school day from 8:30-8:55 a.m.
+Students do not need to pre-order breakfast as we have plenty of items on hand.
+We offer a grab-n-go breakfast that they eat in the cafeteria.
+If your student comes by car, please drop them off by 8:35, so they have time to enjoy their breakfast in the cafeteria.

-It is a grab-n-go breakfast.
-Students have a choice each morning of a grain, a protein, a fruit, and get a juice box and a milk.
-We offer a variety of cereals, granola, bagels, muffins, or breakfast bread.
-We also offer yogurt, string cheese, and fruit.
+Students have a choice of a grain, a protein, a fruit and get a juice box and a milk.
+We offer a variety of cereals, muffins, waffles and bagels, as well as string cheese, yogurt, fruit and milk.

 Kindergarten students eat free!